shajanjp/talkto/readme.md

 `yarn global add talkto`

 ## Configuration
-Just tell your name to talkto, and it remember.
+Configure this once after installation.
 This name will be shown to the recipient user.

 `talkto --user.name john`